hensm/fx_cast/README.md

 This will build the ext and app, outputting to `dist/`:

 * #### `dist/app/`
-   ... contains the built bridge with launcher and manifest with the path pointing that launcher.
+   ... contains the built bridge with launcher script and manifest with the path pointing that script.
 The `install-manifest` script copies this manifest to the proper location (or adds its current location to the registry on Windows).
 * #### `dist/ext/`
     ... contains the unpacked extension.